d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 While SH can greatly improve upon random search, the choice of $r_{min}$ can have a large impact on its performance.
-If $r_{min}$ is too small, our network might not have enough time to learn anything, and even the best configurations may be filtered out at random.
-If $r_{min}$ is too large on the other hand,  the benefits of early stopping may be greatly diminished.
+If $r_{min}$ is too small, our network might not have enough time to learn anything, and even the best configurations may be filtered out due to noisy observations.
+If $r_{min}$ is too large on the other hand, the benefits of successive-halving may be greatly diminished.

 Hyperband :cite:`li-iclr17` is an extension of SH that mitigates the risk of setting
 $r_{min}$ too small.
-It runs SH as subroutine, where each round of SH, called a bracket, balances between $r_{min}$ and the number of initial configurations $N$, such that the same total amount of resources is used.
+It runs SH as subroutine, where each round of SH, called a bracket, balances between $r_{min}$ and the number of initial configurations $N$, such that the same total amount of resources per bracket is used.

 Let's define $s_{max} = \lfloor log_{\eta} \frac{r_{max}}{r_{min}} \rfloor$.
 Now for each bracket $s \in \{s_{max}, ..., 0\}$, we call SH with